idsc-frazzoli/gpu_lock/README.md

 ```

 ## How does this work?
-The basic system behind this is very simple: If you acquire a GPULock it checks if there is a file containing the GPU uid you are requesting in the /var/tmp/gpu_locks directory.
-If the file does not exist or the owner process is no longer alive or the lock was created by you the old lockfile will be overwritten.
-Lockfiles are just json file that contain information such as your username and the time you created the lock.
+The basic system behind is very simple: If you want to acquire a lock on a GPU with uid {i} the library checks if the file /var/tmp/gpu_locks/gpu_{i}.json exists.
+If it does not exist the lock will be aquired by creating a new lockfile.
+If the file exists the library will parse it and check for the following conditions:
+- If your username created the lock, the old lock will be removed and you will be allowed to create a new lockfile.
+- If another user created the lock and the "owner" process PID is dead, the old lockfile will be removed and you will create a new lockfile.
+- In all other cases you will not be allowed to create a lockfile and a RumtimeError will be raised.

+**All of the locking is consensus based - it only works if everyone is using this library.
+Having a lock does not systematically stop another user from using the GPU you "locked".** Therefore, please be careful to use a mechanism like CUDA_VISIBLE_DEVICES to make sure you only use the GPUs you acquired a lock for.
+## Lockfiles
+Lockfiles are just JSON files that contain information such as your username and the time you created the lock.
 For example:
 ``` json
 {
     "user": "hetzell",